International relations of Scotland: Nordics

-As the most northern constituent country of the UK, Scotland shares a long history with the Nordic countries.
+As the most northern country of the UK, Scotland shares a long history with the Nordic countries.
 Norse and Viking settlers ruled parts of Scotland between the 8th and 15th centuries, with Norse rule ending only when Orkney and Shetland were pledged to King James III of Scotland in 1468 and 1469 respectively.

 In the Northern Isles the Scandinavian connection remained strong centuries after Norse rule was ended.
 Norn, a North Germanic language, was spoken in the Northern isles until the death of the last speaker in 1850.
 In particular, Shetland's connection with Norway has proven to be enduring.
 When Norway became independent again in 1905 the Shetland authorities sent a letter to King Haakon VII in which they stated: "Today no 'foreign' flag is more familiar or more welcome in our voes and havens than that of Norway, and Shetlanders continue to look upon Norway as their mother-land, and recall with pride and affection the time when their forefathers were under the rule of the Kings of Norway."

 The Norse connection is still celebrated in the Northern isles, one of the best-known such events being the Lerwick fire-festival Up Helly Aa.
 At the 2013 Viking Congress held in Shetland the Scottish Government announced plans to strengthen Scotland's historic links with Scandinavia.